google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 See this [doc](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-socket-binding)
 for more information.

-It should be possible to achieve the same functionalities with using a shell executor.
+It should be possible to achieve the same functionality with using a shell executor.
 But then, the `.gitlab-ci.yml` should be different, and explicitly call the `docker` commands on ClusterFuzzLite images.